epfl-ada/ada-2021-project-marietan-ghariani-bracone-karimi/README.md

 some of these disasters through the quotes of the Quotebank dataset and reconstruct a map of natural disasters in the US that is comparable to what really happend.
-Since the number of these phenomenon increases with each year, it is vital to take meaningful actions to protecting the people and the infrastructures.
+Since the number of these phenomenon increases with each year, it is vital to take meaningful actions to protect the people and the infrastructures.
 We believe that the effectiveness of discussions regarding those topics is a consistent estimate of whether or not the situation was handled well.
 Climate change is also a relevant problematic, and we would like